RedPRL/mugen/README.markdown

 1. The distinguished level variable for top-level definitions should be explicit in the core language for clean semantics.
 (It can remain implicit in the surface language.)
 2. One-variable universe polymorphism with cumulativity is enough.
 Typical ambiguity (as in Coq) and multi-variable universe polymorphism (as in Agda) are overkill.
 3. It is convenient to have the top level for type checking.
+However, it should be impossible for the user to write the top level.

 ## Displacement Algebras